 Bringing greater coherence to standards

-A move towards greater coherence began in 2006 with the creation of the Quality and Accountability Initiatives Complementarities Group, which helped to build links between the 2010 HAP Standard, People In Aid’s Code of Good Practice and the Sphere Project’s Core Standards.
+A move towards greater coherence began in 2006 with the creation of the Quality and Accountability Initiatives Complementarities Group, which helped to build links between the 2010 HAP Standard, People In Aid’s Code of Good Practice and the former Sphere Project’s Core Standards (now replaced by Sphere).
 The need for greater coherence in humanitarian standards became even more important as the disasters in Haiti and Pakistan highlighted once again the gaps between the aid that was needed and that which was provided, and illustrated the need for greater effectiveness, impact, accountability and quality in humanitarian action.

 The Joint Standards Initiative

-The Humanitarian Accountability Partnership (HAP), People In Aid and the Sphere Project, came together under the Joint Standards Initiative (JSI) with the common goal of making it simpler and easier for aid workers to implement standards.
+The Humanitarian Accountability Partnership (HAP), People In Aid and the Sphere, came together under the Joint Standards Initiative (JSI) with the common goal of making it simpler and easier for aid workers to implement standards.